RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

 where $a_{l+1}^{m}$ is a random parameter and $a_{l+1}^{m} \sim P^{*}$. $P^{*}$ can be a continuous random distribution like uniform distribution or a discrete random distribution like Bernoulli distribution.

-From Eqn \ref{a}, it can be seen that the random component in our proposed random activation function is mainly due to the slope of the line on the negative half-axis of the x-axis being a random number.
+From Eqn \ref{a}, it can be seen that the random component in our method is mainly due to the slope of the line on the negative half-axis of the x-axis being a random number.
 Such a random framework can bring two benefits.

 1) The same neuron will receive different activation outputs for each forward propagation of the neural network, allowing the neural network not to be overly dependent on certain neurons, thus improving model generalization.